jducnuigeen/building_outlines_test/docs/source/readme.rst

 File Structure
 ------------------

-The SQL build scripts:
-The SQL scripts which build schema must be contained in a /sql folder in the root repository.
-Two files are also needed in the root directory: requirements-docs.txt and setup.py.
-All other files needed for the automated Read The Docs system should be located in the /docs/source/ folders.
-The _static folder is where logos, custom css and images are stored.
+* The SQL scripts which build schema must be contained in a /sql folder in the root repository.
+* Two files are also needed in the root directory: requirements-docs.txt and setup.py.
+* All other files needed for the automated Read The Docs system should be located in the /docs/source/ folders.
+* The _static folder is where logos, custom css and images are stored.
+* The SQL scripts which build schema must also have a name with the format "<name>_schema.sql"

 .. code-block:: python